apepers/DiscoElysiumTwineMacros/TweegoInstructions.md

 ### Install Your Tools (Tweego and VS Code)
 If you're comfortable with command line and path variables, you can just get the Tweego binaries here: https://www.motoslave.net/tweego/

 If you'd rather not mess with paths, you can find a wizard installer here: https://github.com/ChapelR/tweego-installer

-You can test you have it installed by opening a command prompt and typing 'tweego' - if you see a bunch of help text, you've got it.
+You can test you have it installed by opening a command prompt and typing `tweego` - if you see a bunch of help text, you've got it.

 You will also need a text editor.
 I recommend Visual Studio Code which is free, lightweight, and has nice syntax highlighting - but use whatever you're comfortable with.